sparkflows/sparkflows-docs/docs/aws/test.rst

 Testing Fire Insights on AWS
 ============================

-After you have deployed Fire Insights on AWS, it is a good idea to test the things.
+After you have deployed Fire Insights on AWS, it is a good idea to test things.

 Below are a few good steps for achieving it:

-* Ensure you can log into the sytem
+* Ensure you can log into the system
 * View the Sample Applications
 * Execute a workflow on EMR